 Remember this Sunday, March 13, is the start of Daylight Savings Time.
 That’s means you should set your clocks AHEAD one hour.
 You may lose a little sleep, but gain some daylight in the afternoon.
 The official start to Spring is just one week away.

 With the time change, Lexington Emergency Management would like you to take a few minutes and go through a home safety check.

-- Emergency Kits: Make sure that your emergency kit has what you need to be self-sufficient for three days.
+- Make sure that your emergency kit has what you need to be self-sufficient for three days.
 Food, water, a first aid kit, flashlights, battery-operated radio, season appropriate clothes and an extra pair of shoes for starters.
 Extra batteries and a cell phone charger.
 Here’s more on what your kit should have.
 Don’t forget your pets.
 They need a kit, too.

-- Emergency Plan: Your emergency plan should have an out-of-town emergency contact that family members will call or text to let others know they’re OK in case of an emergency or disaster that ties up normal phone lines.
+- Your emergency plan should have an out-of-town emergency contact that family members will call or text to let others know they’re OK in case of an emergency or disaster that ties up normal phone lines.
 That contact should be able to receive a regular phone call, text message or email.
 Make sure everyone has the phone number and email address.
 Even more important: MAKE SURE YOUR EMERGENCY CONTACT KNOWS THEY’RE YOUR EMERGENCY CONTACT!
 Here’s more about what you need in your emergency plan.

 - The most important small appliance in your home is a NOAA Weather Radio.
 If you don’t have one, get one.
 For about $30, you can be sure you get all of the up-to-date advisories, watches and warnings for your county.
 Most of them have a spot for backup batteries, so even during a power outage, you’ll get the latest forecast, watch and warning information.
 Here’s more on what a NOAA All-Hazards Weather offers.